-Our variety pack includes a combination of two or more of Oyster mushroom species listed above and Shiitake.
+Our variety pack includes a combination of at least 3 of our varieties listed.

 Lion’s Mane is an edible and medicinal mushroom belonging to the tooth fungus group.
 It is a choice edible and is known as the “smart mushroom,” providing support specifically for cognitive function, including memory, and attention.

 Cinnamon Caps also known as Chestnut Mushrooms form in clusters of leggy orange cinnamon caps speckled with white flakes, ready to sauté and serve.
 They are similar to Shimeji.

 The unique robust flavor of the Velvet Pioppino has already made it a hit with chefs.
 Also known as the Black Poplar mushroom, it has magnificent dark brown caps on long cream colored stems.
 The intense forest flavor makes it a natural for pastas, game, and red meats.
 Pair with big red wines.

 The King Oyster, also known as the King Trumpet has a stately appearance and culinary flexibility making it well deserved of its name.
 These mushrooms have a thick meaty texture and a bold unique taste.
 They are quite versatile and highly desired as a culinary treat.
 The dense texture will even stand up to grilling on a BBQ!